-Deep Fried Turkey is a quick way to enjoy turkey during the holidays.
-I’ve always thought that nothing was better than a traditional oven roasted turkey for Christmas or Thanksgiving, but now I’m hooked on deep frying my turkey.
+How To Deep Fry A Turkey recipe - a quick way to enjoy turkey during the holidays.
+I've always thought that nothing was better than a traditional oven roasted turkey for Christmas or Thanksgiving (with homemade Cranberry Sauce).
+Now I'm hooked on deep frying my turkey.

-I’ve discovered how amazing the crispy skin and juicy and flavourful the meat is when you deep fry a turkey.
-I don’t think I’ll ever go back to traditional roast turkey again.
-I think the best thing is that is only takes about 45 minutes to deep fry the turkey!
-I know, what a time saver!!!
+When deep frying a turkey, the skin is crispy, the meat flavorful and juicy.
+I don't think I'll ever go back to traditional roast turkey again.
+The best thing is that is only takes about 45 minutes to deep fry the turkey!
+What a time saver!!!
+For a longer but a smokey flavored filled version, try Smoking a Whole Turkey in a smoker!

 I love to drop some potatoes into the oil when the deep fried turkey is done.
 I experimented a few times and found that is the potatoes are par-boiled, you get a crispier potato.
-If you don’t like the taste of used oil, check out this potato side dish, Crispy Leaf Duck Fat Roast Potatoes which looks and tastes amazing.
+If you don't like the taste of used oil, check out this potato side dish, Crispy Leaf Duck Fat Roast Potatoes.
+Turkey always needs gravy.
+Because there are no drippings, check out my easy Gravy recipe with tasty Juniper Berries.

 Place the whole turkey into the turkey fryer pot, and fill with water until the turkey is covered.
 Remove the turkey from the pot, and mark the water line, which will be the same level of oil that will be needed to deep fry the turkey.
 This will ensure you don't dangerously over fill with oil, causing a fire.
 See video above.

-Deep fried turkey isn’t a new idea, it dates back to the 1930’s in the American South.
-They don’t sell Turkey Fryers in Australia, but I discovered that BCF Camping Store in Australia sells Crab Cookers.
-When I bought it, I discovered it was actually an American turkey fryer, just packaged differently for Australia.
+How to Fry a Deep Fried Turkey isn't a new idea, it dates back to the 1930's in the American South.
+They don't sell Turkey Fryers in Australia, but I discovered that BCF Camping Store in Australia sells Crab Cookers that I was going to substitute with.
+When I bought it, I discovered it was actually an American turkey fryer.
+It's just packaged differently for Australia.
 The pot even had a turkey fryer oil fill line stamped on the pot in the manufacturing process.
-Otherwise Amazon has lot of options.
+Otherwise Amazon has lots of options.

 So Australians, rejoice.
 If you've always wanted to try deep fried turkey, now you can, easily available in Australia, with a bonus crab cooker.
 For my American readers, your turkey fryer doubles as a crab cooker too.